Changes to QLD Coal Mine Workers Health Scheme

-Depending on the type of health problem, the nominated medical adviser (NMA) may place some restrictions on a worker to minimise their risk (and risk to others) and prevent further injury or illness.
-Restrictions are detailed in Section 4 of the approved health assessment form and are explained to the worker by the NMA when the approved form is completed.
+Depending on the type of health problem, the appointed medical adviser (AMA) may place some restrictions on a worker to minimise their risk (and risk to others) and prevent further injury or illness.
+Restrictions are detailed in Section 4 of the approved health assessment form and are explained to the worker by the AMA when the approved form is completed.

 Restrictions do not necessarily preclude the worker from working, if they are still able to undertake the job safely.
 However, it is up to employers to determine whether these restrictions can be accommodated.